AshleyFitness/Tip4Serv-Ark-SA/README.md

 ## Introduction

-This README provides detailed instructions on how to configure and utilize various commands and plugins for managing donations, item sales, experience points, and subscriptions on your ARK server.
+This README provides detailed instructions on how to configure and utilize various commands and plugins for managing donations, item sales, experience points, and subscriptions on your ARK Survival Ascended server.

 ### HMAC Authentication